Tricertops/KeepLayout/README.md

 ## Animations

 Constraints can be animated.
-You can use plain simple `UIView` block animation, but don't  forget to call `-layoutIfNeeded` in the animation block.
+You can use simple `UIView` block animation, but you need to call `-layoutIfNeeded` at the end of animation block.
 That triggers `-layoutSubviews` which applies new constraints.

-Or you can use one of provided methods to don't need to case about that:
+Or you can use one of the provided methods so you don't need to care:

 ```objc
 view.keepWidth.equal = KeepRequired(100);